 The Reverend Father Harold Moore was named pastor in 1983.
 He brought a good sense of humor to Downtown Huntington, and was an enthusiastic supporter of the catechesis of our children.
 Father Moore began the Carpenter Campaign to bring about much needed repair to the physical plant and the parish’s spiritual life was challenged to new heights.

 The Reverend Father (now Monsignor) Frederick Annie was named ninth pastor in 1992.
 During Father Annie’s time as pastor, the rectory was refurbished and restored to its former glory; carpet, new paint, and new lighting was also added to the church at this time.
 Father Annie’s greatest contribution was the construction of the Connection between the church and old grade school building, which added much needed indoor space for catechesis, outreach, and parish fellowship.

 In 1997, the Most Reverend Bernard W. Schmitt named the Reverend Monsignor Lawrence J. Luciana tenth pastor of Saint Joseph Church.
 Monsignor Luciana’s tenure saw many improvements to the sanctuary, including replacing the carpet with Italian marble tiles and the return of the tabernacle to the main altar.
 Monsignor Luciana also headed the campaign to restore the stained glass windows in the church and had the front steps rebuilt.
 He was responsible for the construction of the new grade school building, which helps the parish carry out the mission of the Church of education and evangelization.
 Poor health, complicated by a serious fall in late winter of 2012, led Monsignor Luciana to retire as pastor of Saint Joseph Church.

-The Most Reverend Michael J. Bransfield named the Reverend Father Dean G. Borgmeyer as eleventh pastor of Saint Joseph in April of 2012.
+The Reverend Father Dean G. Borgmeyer was named as eleventh pastor of Saint Joseph in April of 2012.
 Under Monsignor Borgmeyer’s pastoral leadership, the parish continues to strive for liturgical excellence, compassionate outreach to the community at large, the encouragement of vocations and service to Holy Mother Church, and the zeal for the building up of the Kingdom of God on earth.